konradDynowski/budgeting-app/budgeting/backlog.md

 _This should be integrated within the viewing page - on clicking an edit button, the editable fields with new amounts (quotas) shoud be visible next to aggregated spending and current plan, as well as with the comment fields next to them_

 #### Budgeting - viewing a month
-As a user I want to be able to view a budget for a month using a view, which will also provide me a summed up spending for each categories and groups.
+As a user I want to be able to view a budget for a month using a view, which will also provide me a summed up spending for each categories and groups.v

 #### Transaction recording
 As a user I want to be able to enter multiple transactions at once using a readable form.